Oyster card: Adult single fares

 Travel to Heathrow Airport via Elizabeth line is more expensive than going via the tube even though both the tube and the Elizabeth line stations are in zone 6.

 For every possible journey, there is a default route, possibly with other routes distinguished by intermediate touches, in the fare database.
 Each route has an associated "zones travelled" label which are the zones assumed to be travelled through.
-When touching out at a reader, the system looks up the appropriate route from the database according to the touches, which is the default route if no intermediate touches are made or if they don't match any of the alternative routes, to charge the correct fare, and to record the assumed zones travelled into the card for capping purpose.
+When touching out at a reader, the system looks up the appropriate route from the database according to the touches, which is the default route if no intermediate touches are made or if they don't match any of the alternative routes, to charge the correct fare, and to record the assumed zones travelled into the card for capping purposes.

 The zoned fare system under which Oyster operates inevitably gives rise to some quirks in the fares charged.
-A 21 stop journey between Stratford and Clapham Junction on the overground is charged at £1.90 at peak times (£1.80 off peak) whereas a 1 stop journey between Whitechapel and Shoreditch High Street on the overground costs £2.80 peak or £2.70 off-peak.
+A 21-stop journey between Stratford and Clapham Junction on the Overground is charged at £1.90 at peak times (£1.80 off-peak) whereas a 1-stop journey between Whitechapel and Shoreditch High Street on the Overground costs £2.80 peak or £2.70 off-peak.
 This occurs because Whitechapel to Shoreditch High Street uses zone 1 and zone 2, as Shoreditch High Street is in zone 1 only, whereas the entire Stratford to Clapham Junction line runs in zone 2 only.
 The cash fare is £6.70 in both cases and at all times.
 Similar anomalies are a feature of zoned fare systems worldwide.